You asked them, we answered.

 It all depends on how far behind a student is when they enroll at Fusion.
 Since Fusion's classes can be accelerated, it is possible for students who are credit deficient to catch up to their peers and graduate on time.
 A thorough review of the student's transcripts will determine if this can done.
 If a student enrolls at Fusion and takes limited time off from school, it is possible for a student to complete four full academic years of high school in approximately two to two and a half years.

 Every student at Fusion has an individualized program.
 In order for Fusion to create a program around a student, we must first understand the needs and levels of the student.
-Every student is administered a WRAT upon enrolling and all pertinent history and testing is reviewed.
+We use standardized testing as a tool to inform teachers of students' abilities and levels of learning.
 We also take into consideration what classes the students requires, who their lead teacher should be, what their unique scheduling requirements are, and what remediation and counseling should be added to their program.
 Fusion also has the ability to modify the teaching techniques for each student’s unique learning style.
 Teachers are free to modify how they present material and how they assess comprehension and mastery.